doxulo/FtcRobotController-master/README.md

     * New color scheme
 * Attempts to force-stop a runaway/stuck OpMode without restarting the entire app
     * Not all types of runaway conditions are stoppable, but if the user code attempts to talk to hardware during the runaway, the system should be able to capture it.
-* Makes various tweaks to the Self Inspect screen
+* Makes various tweaks to the SeLF Inspect screen
     * Renames "OS version" entry to "Android version"
     * Renames "Wi-Fi Direct Name" to "Wi-Fi Name"
     * Adds Control Hub OS version, when viewing the report of a Control Hub